 10 Fun History Facts About Pets

 - Before animals transitioned to pets, they were important religious symbols, totems, and icons.
-Back then, some cultures believed that human souls needed to pass through dogs to reach the next life, and dead human bodies were fed to canines instead of being buried.
+Back then, some cultures believed that human souls needed to pass through dogs to reach the next life, and dead human bodies became food for canines instead of a burial.

 - Dogs were an important part of Ancient Greek religion.
-Canines served in temples as healing therapists and were revered for their ability to cure illness.
+Canines served in temples as healing therapists and people revered their ability to cure illness.

 - Egyptians were big on companion animals, and their artwork frequently glorified the special relationship between man, dogs, and cats.

 - Chinese emperors kept companion lap dogs, and they were spoiled pooches!
 Some accounts reference human wet nurses suckling pampered royal puppies!

 - As far as we can tell by the fossil record, wolves transitioned to dogs between 12,000 and 14,000 years ago.